themotleyfool/advance-git-tech-talk/advance-git-tech-talk.md

 - Never know how long a change will take
 - Working on multiple changes/fixes at the same time
-- Emergency work
-- Can be created after the fact, but now you have 2 problems
+- Emergency work, can be created after the fact, but now you have 2 problems

 ---